pjvds/born2code.net/_drafts/move-local-master-commits-to-feature-branch.md

                 ↑
           origin/master

-We can share our feature branch by pushing it to the remote.
+The feature branch can be shared by pushing it to the remote.

     git push origin feature